by Dr. Rudy Cerullo II, ThD, PhD

 Patterns of Offense

 If we struggle with a fear of abandonment, we will constantly be looking for the next person to fail us.
 Instead of understanding that people are imperfect and all of us are in process, we suffer from illusions of perfection and utopia-like ideals of what people should be like and how life should unfold.
 Consequently, life offers us many opportunities for DIS-illusionment.
-Because we suffer from a commitment to that which is not realistic, we will experience the constant disassembling of the hollow edifice we cyclically erect in our minds of how others should perform to keep us nice, happy, peaceful, blessed, secure, confident, quiet, loving, content, etc. So life feels disappointing and someone is always invading our sense of well-being and disturbing our peace.
-The difference between one who experiences life and the Offended Heart is how they deal with disappointment.
+Because we suffer from a commitment to unrealistic ideals, we will experience the constant disassembling of the hollow edifice we cyclically erect in our minds of how others should perform to keep us nice, happy, peaceful, blessed, secure, confident, quiet, loving, content, etc. So life feels disappointing and someone is always invading our sense of well-being and disturbing our peace.
+The difference between one who wisely navigates life and the Offended Heart...is how they deal with disappointment.

 Self-Respect or Pride?